qlik-oss/schemas/README.md

 # schemas for the projects files.
-And change in these files is published to a CDN
+Any change in these files is published to a CDN